-Rynearson teaches Campbell’s first-year engineering design sequence and student-success seminars.
+Rynearson teaches the Campbell School of Engineering‘s first-year engineering design sequence and student-success seminars.

 Rynearson completed his Ph.D. in engineering education from Purdue University in May 2016.
 His doctoral dissertation is on “Promoting Teaming Metacognition in a First-Year Engineering Course.”